wuggawugga/gob40k/README.md

 This cog was originally made by locastan and can be found at the fork link above.

-If you are an existing adventure user, make sure to read the [latest changes!](https://github.com/aikaterna/gobcog/blob/master/Change%20logs%20for%203.0.0.md)

 If you have something you would like to request for this cog, PLEASE OPEN AN ISSUE HERE AND DESCRIBE IT.
 I will not be taking requests for this via DMs or Discord messages.
 This cog is also on hold for improvements authored by me until I have more time for it, but nothing wrong with writing something yourself and PRing it!

 # Introduction to Adventure!